hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - inserting malicious commands into the database
   - occurred when asking a user for input
   - mitigate: 1) check parameters to ensure actual values; 2) use prepared statements amd parameterized queries
+  - an attack where code is injected into a browser

+- Cross Site Script (XSS):
+  - web application gathering malicious data
+  - usually gathered in the form of a hyperlink
+  - click on this link from another website, instant message, or simply simply just reading a web board or email message.
+  - encode the malicious portion of the link to the site in HEX (or other encoding methods)
+  - prevention: 1) sanitize user input; 2) limit use of user-provided data; 3) utilize the content security policy
+  - preventive measures: 1) client-side scripts on a per-domain basis; 2) contextual output encoding/escaping
+  - exploit website vulnerability by injecting scripts that will run at client’s side.
+  - an attack where code is injected into a database (server)
+  - a client-side vulnerability that targets other application users

 - Buffer overflow